TL;DR

 Pausing campaigns/keywords with "bad" performance without diagnosing WHY they're bad

-Solution: Before pausing, diagnose: Is problem keyword (bad intent), ad copy (low CTR), landing page (bad CVR), or targeting (wrong audience)?
-Maybe fix is simple — new LP or better ad copy.
+Solution: Before pausing, diagnose: is the problem the keyword (bad intent), the ad copy (low CTR), the landing page (poor CVR), or the targeting (wrong audience)?
+The fix may be simple — a new landing page or better ad copy.

 Mistake #6

-Ignoring benchmarks — you don't know if your CPA $80 is good or bad
+Ignoring benchmarks — you don't know whether your $80 CPA is good or bad

-Solution: Compare metrics with industry benchmarks (Google publishes average CPC/CVR by industries).
-Also compare performance with your baseline (3-6 months ago) to see trend.
+Solution: Compare your metrics with industry benchmarks (Google publishes average CPC/CVR by industry).
+Also compare performance against your own baseline (3-6 months ago) to see the trend.

-I recommend quarterly deep audit (2-4 hours, all 10 categories + 80+ checkpoints) + monthly quick audit (30 min, 8 priority checkpoints).
-Also run audit immediately if: (1) performance suddenly drops, (2) taking over account from other agency, (3) launching new products/services, or (4) changing business model.
+I recommend a quarterly deep audit (2-4 hours, all 10 categories and 80+ checkpoints) plus a monthly quick audit (30 minutes, 8 priority checkpoints).
+Also run an audit immediately if: (1) performance suddenly drops, (2) you're taking over an account from another agency, (3) you're launching new products or services, or (4) you're changing your business model.

-How much does professional Google Ads audit cost?▼
+How much does a professional Google Ads audit cost?▼

-In practice I see range from $300 to $2,500+ depending on account size, campaign number, and audit depth.
+Prices range from $300 to $2,500+ depending on account size, number of campaigns, and audit depth.

 - Basic audit (small account, 2-3 campaigns, 1 market): $300-500